Vafali/Development-of-Deep-Reinforcement-Learning-policy-in-a-Parking-simulated-environment/README.md

 ## Video Demonstration

-For a visual overview of the project's best behaviors, you can find demonstration videos in the `best_behavior_videos` folder.
+For a visual overview of the project's best behaviors, you can find demonstration videos in the `best_behavior` folder.

 ## Contributions and Collaborations